amjsmith/hodpy/README.md

 https://tao.asvo.org.au/tao/

 A small section of the MXXL box at snapshot 58 (corresponding to z=0.116) is also provided in `input/snapshot_58_small.hdf5`.
-The snapshot has been cut to a box that is 300 Mpc/h on each side (0.1% of the volume of the full MXXL box).
+The snapshot has been cut to only the most massive subhaloes in each FOF group, in a box that is 300 Mpc/h on each side (0.1% of the volume of the full MXXL box).

 # Populating a lightcone